josephsl/wintenApps/contributing.md

 Before testing the add-on:

-1. Install the latest avaiblel NVDA release.
+1. Install the latest availible NVDA release.
 2. Visit NV Access add-on store (NVDA menu/tools/add-on store).
 3. Check Windows App Essentials add-on version from installed add-ons tab.
 If the version is of the form yyyymmdd.x.y, you do not have to perform dev channel installation step but do try updating to the latest version (see below).
 4. To switch to dev channel, from add-on store, press Control+Tab to go to either updatable or available add-ons tabs.